ppy/osu-wiki/news/2018/2018-05-22-project-loved-week-of-may-20th.md

 [UNDEAD CORPORATION - Seven Colors](https://osu.ppy.sh/beatmapsets/288138) by ::Nwolf::{ user=1910766 } et al.\
 *written by ::aitor98::{ user=3154852 }*

-Being a multimode set, [Seven Colors by UNDEAD CORPORATION](https://osu.ppy.sh/beatmapsets/288138) brings us a really good 7K difficulty set made by ::LordRaika::{ user=3265023 } and [Arzenvald](https://osu.ppy.sh/users/3027421).
+Being a multimode set, [Seven Colors by UNDEAD CORPORATION](https://osu.ppy.sh/beatmapsets/288138) brings us a really good 7K difficulty set made by ::LordRaika::{ user=3265023 } and ::Arzenvald::{ user=3027421 }.
 It mostly features a good mix between low-mid density chordstreams and Long Note sections, followed by sightreadable Scroll Velocities throughout the entire map at 200BPM for almost 3 minutes and a half, which means two things, stamina and consistency.

 This map was also featured in the 7K osu!mania World Cup 2018 Quarterfinals mappool and it is good enough to give it a shot at least.
 Good luck!